 A contract for design services was executed by BWSC in June 1996, and a preliminary design report was submitted in December 1997.
 BWSC executed a separate contract for construction management services in December 1998 and commenced construction in April 1999.
 BWSC completed all of the sewer separation contracts and closed all of the CSO regulators tributary to South Dorchester Bay by June 2007, and MWRA decommissioned the Commercial Point CSO Facility in November 2007.
-BWSC is conducting flow monitoring and hydraulics evaluations to verify sufficient inflow has been removed from the sewer system, that the project performance objectives for the sewer system have been achieved, and that the CSO regulators can remain closed permanently.
-Downspout disconnection and inflow removal are expected to continue through June 2013.
+BWSC is conducting flow monitoring and hydraulics model evaluations to verify sufficient inflow has been removed from the sewer system, and the project performance objectives for the sewer system have been achieved.
+Downspout disconnection and inflow removal are expected to continue through June 2014.